-It should eventually be titled: The Biblical Tarot: The Not So Minor Arcana by Jacqueline Lichtenberg, but who knows?
+The Series is: The Not So Minor Arcana by Jacqueline Lichtenberg, now on Kindle.

 The principle of discovering the real meaning of a Minor Arcana Tarot card is based on the blend of the numerological meaning of the number of the card combined with its Suit.

 The quality of Six-ness can be discovered from its location on the Tree of Life diagram - right in the center balance point, Tipheret.

 The image on the Waite-Rider deck 6-Swords is of a man in a boat poling across a river with ragged refugees in the boat -- choppy water on one side, calm on the other, approaching a distant shore.
 Tradition has it, this is the crossing of the River Stix with the Boatman.